QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_by_example.rst

     println("Fixed point = $(sol.zero), and |f(x) - x| = $(norm(f(sol.zero) - sol.zero)) in " *
             "$(sol.iterations) iterations")

-Here, the literal ``BigFloat(0.8)`` takes the number ``0.8`` and changes it to an arbitrary precision number
+Here, the literal ``BigFloat(0.8)`` takes the number ``0.8`` and changes it to an arbitrary precision number.

-The result is that the residual is now **exactly** ``0.0`` since it is able to use arbitrary precision in the calculations, and the solution has a finite-precision solution with those parameters
+The result is that the residual is now **exactly** ``0.0`` since it is able to use arbitrary precision in the calculations, and the solution has a finite-precision solution with those parameters.

 Multivariate Fixed Point Maps
 ------------------------------

-The above example can be extended to multivariate maps without any modifications to the fixed point iteration code
+The above example can be extended to multivariate maps without any modifications to the fixed point iteration code.

 Using our own, homegrown iteration and simply passing in a bivariate map: